dcousin3/BornOpenData4jsPsych/README.md

 ## 2023 update

-It is not possible to have wildcards in the invitation file.
+It is now possible to have wildcards in the invitation file.
 For example, participants ??? could be allowed to run the experiment, where ? matches any characters.
 Other wildcards are @  (any letter), % (any digit) and ? (any letter or digit).

 ## How to cite